Managing UX debt

 I was recently asked by a colleague what I found to be the most challenging aspects of product management.
 Without much thought, I blurted out a response which surprised me a little.
 ‘Managing the relationship between design and engineering whilst trying to build a great product’ – or words to that effect.
 What I was trying to articulate was that I often found it very difficult to find a balance between what’s beautifully functional and what’s feasible in the timeframes available.

 My colleague, a user researcher, actually had no idea that this was something product managers struggled with and since speaking to other product colleagues it seems to be a common challenge.

 What is UX debt anyway?

-It is possible to iterate your way to the most elegantly designed solution possible and it is the product manager’s role to help both instill this iterative mindset into the team and to manage any political fallout from approaching design in an iterative way.
+It is possible to iterate your way to the a more elegantly designed version of your product and it is the product manager’s role to help instil this iterative mindset into the team and to manage any fallout from approaching design in an iterative way.

 For the times where you and your team know you’ve had to release a compromised first version of your product which doesn’t quite meet the pixel perfect original designs, here’s some practical things you can do to manage your UX debt:

 1. Keep a UX / design debt backlog

 Just like a tech debt backlog, the UX / design debt backlog is something which needs to be tracked.